+Suspension systems incorporate multiple parts that work together in unison to ensure a smooth and stable driving experience.
 Considering only the basics, a vehicle suspension system includes the springs and the dampening mechanisms.
-All the bumps, vibrations and other obstacles on the road surface which are absorbed by the tires are passed on to the spring and then to the shock absorber mechanism which dampens the impact.
-The springs are fundamental components which grant your vehicle the ability to overcome irregular roads while providing reliable support to the vehicle weight and any other additional weight without sagging.
-There are three types of springs being integrated to today’s systems.
-The simple and easy to install leaf springs were utilized since the early days on heavy duty vehicles.
-Finally, we have the coil springs which are torsion bars coiled around an axis that shrink and expand to conform to the wheel’s movements.
+All the bumps, vibrations, and other obstacles on the road surface that are absorbed by the tires are passed on to the spring and then to the shock absorber mechanism which dampens the impact.
+The springs are fundamental suspension components that grant your vehicle the ability to overcome irregular roads while providing reliable support to the vehicle weight and any other additional weight without sagging.
+There are three types of springs being integrated into today’s suspension systems.
+The simple and easy to install leaf springs were utilized since the early days on heavy-duty vehicles.
+We have the coil springs which are torsion bars coiled around an axis that shrink and expand to conform to the wheel’s movements.
 These coil springs are often the main choice to be utilized for the vehicles of today.

 The shock absorber effectively reduces the movement of the suspension springs while minimizing vibrations.
-When the vehicle encounters road obstacles, the energy is moved to the wheel then to the upper mount and the piston road of the shock absorber.
+They assist in controlling the impact and rebound movement of a vehicle’s springs.
+When the vehicle encounters road obstacles, the energy is moved to the wheel and then to the upper mount and the piston rod of the shock absorber.

-Suspensions struts are actually still shock absorbers, but the main difference is that they are integrated into a coil spring.
-This dampener is designed to minimize spring force impact while improving the suspension system’s structural support.
+Suspensions struts are still shock absorbers, but the main difference is that they are integrated into a coil spring.
+As elemental parts of suspensions, this dampener is designed to minimize spring force impact while improving the suspension system’s structural support.
 Adding to that, unlike shock absorbers, the suspension struts would effectively support the vehicle weight.

-A suspension system must be kept in good condition.
-Each damaged suspension part is certain to decrease your ride’s stability, reduce driver control, and also affect the quality of other suspension components.
-When it comes to the best prices for high end suspension components, trust Automotive Stuff.
+Suspensions are essential in a vehicle’s stability and ride quality thus a suspension system must be kept in good condition to ensure safety and comfort.
+Each damaged suspension parts are certain to decrease your ride’s stability, reduce driver control, and also affect the quality of other suspension components.
+When it comes to the best prices for high-end suspension components, trust Automotive Stuff for a complete collection.
 From coil springs of various spring rates to reliable shocks and struts to complete coilover kits, we carry just about every suspension solution you need to make certain your two-wheel drive or four-wheel drive remains firm on the surface.

 Shop Auto Parts By Vehicle